 Are you a big music fan with an extensive library on your Mac?
 The iCloud Music Library might then be the best place for your music collection, ready to be transported on any device via cloud storage, whether you listen to your beats on your Mac, iPhone, or HomePod.

 How does iCloud Music Library work?
-Think of it as iTunes iCloud — a cloud-based repository of all your music, including songs you've downloaded from Apple Music.
+Think of it as iTunes/Music iCloud — a cloud-based repository of all your music, including songs you've downloaded from Apple Music.
 In fact, anyone with a subscription to Apple Music or iTunes Match can use it.

 What Is iCloud Music Library?